-When cities struggle with public outcry over civil rights issues or natural disasters, they often pass and enforce curfew laws.
-If you want to know whether these laws apply to you, or if you've been charged with a crime, you should contact an experienced criminal defense attorney who can offer guidance on your situation and explain your defenses.
+When cities struggle with public safety because of civil rights issues, pandemics, or natural disasters, they often pass and enforce curfew laws.
+If you want to know whether these laws apply to you, or if you've been charged with a crime realted to curfew laws, you should contact an experienced criminal defense attorney who can offer guidance on your situation and explain your defenses.